astridx/meinblog/content/posts/joomla/4EinMenupunkt.en.md

 A new installation is not necessary.
 Continue using the ones from the previous part.

 2. open the menu manager to create a menu item.
-To do this, click on 'Menu' in the left sidebar and then on 'All Menu Items'.
+To do this, click on `Menu` in the left sidebar and then on `All Menu Items`.

 ![Joomla Create a Menu Item](/images/j4x4x1.png)